-Dogs love bones, but that shouldn’t mean giving your dog marrow bones every day.
-Marrow bones can cause potential hazards to your dog.
+Dogs love bones, but that shouldn’t mean that you should give your dog marrow bones every day.
+Marrow bones can cause potential health problems for your dog.

 As such, they should be consumed in moderation.
 Always give your dog marrow bones as a treat.

 At best, limit your bones to 2-3 times a week.
 You should also keep it to one bone marrow at a go.

 Your Dog Vomiting After Eating Marrow Bone: What Should You Do?

 If your dog ate too much bone marrow, he might develop an upset stomach and start vomiting.
 The main reason is that bone marrow contains a lot of fats which when ingested can cause stomach upsets.
 There are also other causes of vomiting aside from the excess fats.

 Below are some of the most common causes of vomiting and what you should do in each instance.